JuliaPlots/StatsPlots.jl/README.md

     @df scatter(:b, :d)
 ```

-The `@df` syntax is also compatible with Plots grouping machinery:
+The `@df` syntax is also compatible with the Plots.jl grouping machinery:

 ```julia
 using RDatasets